inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

     All changes to `invenio.cfg` **MUST** be accompanied by a restart like the above to be picked up.
 This only restarts the server; it does not destroy any data.

-All other changes below follow the same pattern: add files and/or edit `invenio.cfg` and potentially execute `update` and/or rerun the server.
+All other changes below follow the same pattern: add files and/or edit `invenio.cfg` and potentially execute `assets update` and/or rerun the server.

 ## Change the colors